Louisville nonprofits host interfaith event to help dismantle structural racism

 “This was one of those once-in-a-generation moments where people across a wide variety of faith traditions could converge around this one topic, dismantling structural racism, on which we all agree,” said Lee, who operated his own architectural firm for 20 years before pursuing a call to ordained ministry.
 “We have to get a handle on racism and white supremacy.”

-The June 7 event, which was hosted by two local nonprofit organizations, Interfaith Paths to Peace and Sowers of Justice Network, was organized to seek “racial justice for our city and a rededication of our faith values to work for a more just society,” especially in the wake of the recent killings in Louisville of Breonna Taylor by police and David McAtee by the Kentucky National Guard.
+The June 7 event, which was hosted by two local nonprofit organizations, Interfaith Paths to Peace and Sowers of Justice Network, was organized to seek “racial justice for our city and a re-dedication of our faith values to work for a more just society,” especially in the wake of the recent killings here of Breonna Taylor by police and David McAtee by the Kentucky National Guard.

 Although the vigil’s organizers had originally planned to lead the attendees around the park, stopping periodically to meditate and pray, because attendance at the event far exceeded the organizers’ expectations, everyone instead stood in place.

 At one point, participants recalled the May 25 killing of George Floyd in excruciating detail.

 “Perhaps the most powerful part of the gathering was the moment of silence for the length of time that George Floyd was being suffocated,” Lee said.
 “During that entire time, just imagining Floyd in agony — gasping, begging to breathe, during that entire time — was gut-wrenching.
 In the church, we often think about time in terms of hundreds, thousands of years; and we think about the kin-dom of God spanning the ages.
 At the vigil, I was reminded that eternity could be eight minutes and 46 seconds.”

 Lee, who said that he has felt for many years “a particular draw to social justice issues,” also knew that not everyone in the 275-member congregation was in the same place.